z4t01/AD-roulette/notes.md

 The workstations/servers will be joined automatically by the script.
 Just provided their `hostname` value.

+Note: If you clone VMs, you could need to [generate a new SID](https://mivilisnet.wordpress.com/2017/06/29/changing-sid-of-cloned-vms/).

 Before running the script, be sure to:
 * enable wmi
 * change DNS to DC IP